GhostRank

 Secure webhook

-• Bearer or custom header authentication
+• Authenticate with a bearer token or custom header

 Planned first-class support for modern web teams